-But before you panic, here are eight key ways to keep yourself and your loved ones protected from the dengue epidemic:
+But before you panic, here are nine key ways you can keep yourself and your loved ones protected from the outbreak: